drghirlanda/alex/Docs/Roadmap.md

 Toward a release
 ----------------

-- Redesign data lines to include info about CS, CSDuration, US, USDuration, USProb, USPres, USOn.
-Proposal for new data line format:

-  [subject info], Host, Sex, Age, Time, Phase, Trial, S1, S1Duration, S1On, S2, S2Duration, S2Prob, S2On, Response, RT, Key,
-  Reward

-  (this uses the new "neutral" terminology)

-- Add section on steady state testing in manual.
+- Add section on steady state testing in manual, perhaps as an example.

 - Decide whether to rename alex to alex.pbl